Pholisa-Fatyela/Book-Notes/Clean Code.md

 + That a project has a cohesive set of formatting rules followed throughout is more important than any one team member's formatting preferences
     + Mismatched formatting looks unprofessional and will annoy, if not confuse, readers

+### Quotes

+> The coding style and readability set precedents that continue to affect maintainability and extensibility long after the original code has been changed beyond recognition.
+Your style and discipline survives, even though your code does not.

+> We want the software to have a consistent style.
+We don’t want it to appear to have been written by a bunch of disagreeing individuals.

 <a name="ch6"></a>
 ## Chapter 6: Objects and Data Structures